 Most expectant parents start their baby registry right around week 12 of their pregnancy.
 And with all that’s going on, that’s not a lot of time to wrap your head around learning about baby gear (like what exactly is a NoseFrida?) and whether you need it for your baby.
-Amazon shared their top 10 most popular baby registry items—which, if you ask any parent who’s been there and survived that—is super helpful, unless you really want to sift through all 270,000 baby products on Amazon.
+Luckily, you can turn to other moms and dads (and their baby wish lists) for inspiration.
+Amazon shared their top 10 most popular baby registry items—which, if you ask any parent who’s been there and survived that,is super helpful (unless you really want to sift through thousands of baby products on Amazon).

 1. Baby Einstein Take Along Tunes Musical Toy

 Chances are you’ve heard of the insanely popular Baby Einstein videos.
 Yep, the company makes insanely popular toys too.
 Baby Einstein seems to have found the perfect formula of classical music (Mozart, Chopin, Vivaldi and the like) paired with visually stimulating dancing lights to keep babies (and their parents) very, very happy.
 Reviewer HyperChicken says: “I have my doubts that Einstein had anything to with the design of this toy.
 If he HAD invented this toy, he would have been satisfied enough with his career to abandon his dream of a unified theory.
 In other words, this toy is fan-freakin-tastic.”

 2. Munchkin Arm & Hammer Diaper Pail Snap, Seal and Toss Refill Bags